Anita Kerr: Nashville

-In the 1960s, Kerr composed and recorded numerous jingles for use by various American radio stations, including: Gene Autry's KMPC AM-710 in Los Angeles, California; WMCA AM-770 in New York City; WLS AM-890 in Chicago and at WGH AM-1310 in Newport News, Virginia.
+In the 1960s, Kerr composed and recorded numerous jingles for use by American radio stations, including: Gene Autry's KMPC AM-710 in Los Angeles, California; WMCA AM-570 in New York City; WLS AM-890 in Chicago and at WGH AM-1310 in Newport News, Virginia.

 Los Angeles

 The Anita Kerr Singers or The Jordanaires sang background on just about every Nashville hit in the late 1950s and early 1960s.
 After she and Al Kerr divorced, she disbanded the Nashville version of her Anita Kerr Singers and relocated to Los Angeles in August 1965 with her second husband, Swiss businessman Alex Grob, and her daughters Suzie & Kelly.
 She no longer wanted to just be a background singer or arranger on country songs – she wanted to do pop music, jazz and "do more orchestral writing and music that was not just country.".
 She hired some lawyers to get her out of her contract with RCA's Nashville division, got a contract with Warner Bros.
 Records, and formed a Los Angeles version of the Anita Kerr Singers.
 The new group, for the next five years, would include the following personnel: alto B.J.
 Baker or Jackie Ward, tenor Gene Merlino or Bill Cole, baritone Bill Lee, bass Bob Tebow, and Kerr herself as soprano and arranger.
 The half dozen albums recorded by the Singers for Warner included a cover version of the song "All You Need Is Love" by The Beatles, and one of the LPs was exclusively devoted to the songs of composer Bert Kaempfert.
 Disguising the group as the Mexicali Singers, Kerr also recorded a trio of mariachi-flavored albums with musical arrangements reminiscent of the Herb Alpert & The Tijuana Brass sound.
 The Anita Kerr Singers won another Grammy Award for their recording of A Man and a Woman, released as a single on Warner Bros.
 Records.

 In early 1967, Kerr signed on as choral director for the first season of The Smothers Brothers Comedy Hour.
 She also conducted the choir and orchestra during the sessions for It's Real, a 1967 Capitol LP by singer Dale Evans.
 In 1967, Kerr, collaborating with poet Rod McKuen, composed, arranged, and conducted music for an instrumental/spoken-word album called The Sea.
 In 1969, Kerr signed with Dot Records.
 The Anita Kerr Singers Reflect on the Hits of Burt Bacharach & Hal David was the group's first and Edison-Award-winning album for Dot.
 The Anita Kerr Singers also recorded a pair of Dot Christmas-music LPs.
 In the late 1960s, Kerr not only recorded and performed with her own group, but she also arranged and produced records for other artists, including The Mystic Monks, Les Tres Guitars, and Teresa Bennett.
 Kerr's 1970 Dot album, Touchlove, was the first LP to showcase her skills as a pianist.